 Everyone has things they like to spend their money on – for me it’s always been bags.
 I love handbags.
+So, naturally, I was super excited to pick out my first designer handbag ever.

 I think it’s because bags are like little houses you carry around.
 Think about it – it’s got your whole life in it.
 I’m a sucker for a good handbag and knew one day adding a designer piece to my collection was inevitable.